-The charity was founded by the Duke of York, later King George V, in 1925, who became the first President.
+The charity was founded by the Duke of York, later King George VI, in 1925, who became the first President.
 This royal link continues today and The late Queen served as Patron throughout the seven decades of her reign.
 We were deeply saddened to learn of Her Majesty's passing and are extremely grateful for her decades of support.
 You can read our tribute to her.

-Today we are fortunate to have the active support of our President, HRH The Prince of Wales and Duke of Cornwall and Cambridge, who took over this role from his grandfather in 2013 when HRH The Duke of Edinburgh retired after 66 years’ service.
+Today we are fortunate to have the active support of our President, HRH The Prince of Wales and Duke of Cornwall and Cambridge, who took over this role from his grandfather in 2013 when HRH The Duke of Edinburgh retired after 66 years' service.

-The Duke of Cambridge’s first involvement was as Patron of The Queen Elizabeth II Fields Challenge which marked the Diamond Jubilee of HM The Queen and the London 2012 Olympic and Paralympic Games
+The Prince of Wales' first involvement was as Patron of The Queen Elizabeth II Fields Challenge which marked the Diamond Jubilee of HM The Queen and the London 2012 Olympic and Paralympic Games

-The Duke launched the programme with a film made in the gardens of Buckingham Palace and encouraged all local authorities to celebrate these landmark events by protecting parks and green spaces in perpetuity
+The Prince launched the programme with a film made in the gardens of Buckingham Palace and encouraged all local authorities to celebrate these landmark events by protecting parks and green spaces in perpetuity

-The Duke and Duchess of Cambridge attended the dedication of the very first Queen Elizabeth II Field in Blackburn, Lancashire in April 2011 shortly before their wedding
+The Prince and Princess of Wales attended the dedication of the very first Queen Elizabeth II Field in Blackburn, Lancashire in April 2011 shortly before their wedding

-Fields in Trust has also been fortunate to be the beneficiary of multiple charity polo days that The Duke has played in
+Fields in Trust has also been fortunate to be the beneficiary of multiple charity polo days that The Prince has played in

-We are delighted to have a Foreword from The Duke in Our Strategy and are grateful to him for his commitment to working with us to protect and champion parks and green spaces.
+We are delighted to have a Foreword from The Prince in Our Strategy and are grateful to him for his commitment to working with us to protect and champion parks and green spaces.

 During The Duke's Presidency, despite the continuing pressure to dispose of playing fields, the number of fields protected with Fields in Trust grew from 430 sites covering 3,300 acres to over 2,000 sites covering 28,865 acres.
 This could not have been done without the support and help of His Royal Highness.